Cambodian forces open fire as factory strikes turn violent

 Spokesmen for the national police and military police said they could not verify the number of casualties.

-The violence followed a crackdown on Thursday outside a Yakjin (Cambodia) Inc factory in another part of the city, when armed troops struck demonstrators with batons, wounding 20 people.
-Yakjin is a maker of clothing for U.S. companies Gap (GPS.N) and Walmart (WMT.N).
+It followed a crackdown on Thursday outside a Yakjin (Cambodia) Inc factory in another part of the city, when armed troops struck demonstrators with batons, wounding 20 people.
+Yakjin is a maker of clothing for Gap (GPS.N) and Walmart (WMT.N) .

-Many Western brands outsource manufacturing of footwear and apparel to Cambodia, partly because labour there is cheaper than in China.

 The CNRP, led by former finance minister Sam Rainsy, has courted some 350,000 garment workers from nearly 500 factories across the country by promising to nearly double the monthly minimum wage to $160 if it wins a re-run of the July election, which Hun Sen is refusing to hold.